Open Process: Who’s Actually Taking the Risk Right Now?

-Open Process: Ship It (What Code Reviews Can Teach Us About Script Notes)
+Notes 2.0: Ship It (What Code Reviews Can Teach Us About Giving Notes)

-This post is part of Open Process, our series about what it actually looks like to make new work: messy drafts, real questions, useful frameworks, and the moment you decide to show the thing before it
+This post is part of Notes 2.0, our series about what it actually looks like to make new work: messy drafts, real questions, useful frameworks, and the moment you decide to show the thing before it’

 Notes 2.0: Stop Defending Your Thesis and Start Joining the Room